awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 # What Is AWS IoT Greengrass?<a name="what-is-gg"></a>

 AWS IoT Greengrass is software that extends cloud capabilities to local devices\.
 This enables devices to collect and analyze data closer to the source of information, react autonomously to local events, and communicate securely with each other on local networks\.
+Local devices can also communicate securely with AWS IoT and export IoT data to the AWS Cloud\.
 AWS IoT Greengrass developers can use AWS Lambda functions and prebuilt [connectors](connectors.md) to create serverless applications that are deployed to devices for local execution\.

 The following diagram shows the basic architecture of AWS IoT Greengrass\.